1. Home

 What’s the most Scary German Children’s book?

-The Struwwelpeter stories were written by Heinrich Hoffman when he couldn’t find appropriate cautionary tales for his then three year old.
+Heinrich Hoffman wrote The Struwwelpeter stories when he couldn’t find appropriate cautionary tales for his then three-year-old (you can read more about that here).
 This scary German Children’s book is packed with frightening stories about what happens when you don’t comb your hair or finish your dinner.
-Ok, so messy hair wasn’t scary, you it did get you a lot of negative attention.
-To me, the scariest stories were about about thumb suckers, and children who play with fire.
-These nightmare inducing tales certainly worked on me.
+Ok, so messy hair wasn’t scary, but it did get you a lot of negative attention.
+To me, the scariest stories were about thumb suckers and children who play with fire.
+These nightmare-inducing tales certainly worked on me.

 der struwwelpeter english